Hélène Cloëz, MRICS, is a partner involved in urban planning and development law

 Hélène Cloëz is a member of the board of directors and responsible for a professional group: urban planning and property promotion for the Royal Institute of Chartered Surveyors (RICS).
 She is the author of a number of publications and teaches urban planning law within the framework of the specialist Master’s Degree in Urban Planning and Property Management (MUI) and the Master’s Degree in Property Management offered by the French business school ESSEC.

 - Décideurs 2020: recognized in real estate development (Outstanding)

 - Chartered Surveyor, MRICS

-- Le Point 2019: recognized in the category Real Estate among the best law firms in France
+- Le Point 2020: recognized in Real Estate among the best law firms in France

-- Law Trophies 2018: silver trophy in the category Urban Planning and Development Law
+- Law Trophies 2018: silver trophy in Urban Planning and Development Law